“We all have voices in our heads which talk to us

 Here are some simple steps to get started:

 1. Start praising yourself.
 Yes, you read it here.
 Start praising yourself.
 You are a valuable creation and don’t let anything or any book tell you otherwise.
 You are God’s gift.
 Yes.
 You are.
 You can be or do anything you choose to be or do.
 You are worthy and deserving.
 Your organic chemicals that make up your body may only be worth about $32 as they say, but the you that is inside that organic suit is worth millions of millions (that’s trillions!).
 Fact is, as they say in the commercial, you are “priceless.”
 You are the world’s greatest!
 God made you and threw away the mold.
-You are, as they say in manufacturing, a one-up.
+You are, as they say in manufacturing, a one-off.
 The one and only one.

 2. Gobbledegoogle.
 I learned this technique from Anthony Robbins, although I changed the name, so now it’s mine. . .
 When you detect that you are thinking stinking things, immediately, and even in mid-sentence, STOP!
 Now play it backward with cartoon images and listen to the voice talking backward.
 It’s such fun.
 Then, pretend there are some hands with a very sharp, large knife, chopping that mass of gobbledegoogle into a million little bits and the wind just blows them away and they are no more.
 Change it up each time, so it’s all fun.
 Next time, take the sentence out of the air and throw it out on the freeway and let those big trucks just run over it.
 Or, pretend you take the whole paragraph and run it through a wood chipper into the back of a truck.
 What fun!